johnmoses/zero-to-hero-python-dsa/04_basic/intro.md

-# Recursion
+# Basic Algorithms

-Recursion is a function that calls itself.
+We will start with basic or simple algorithms.
+Recursion is one of the simplest methods of solving problems.